cornwero/LocalStabilityCompensation/README.md

 # the data files will appear in data/bpRNA/
 ```

-#### re-fold bpRNA-1m RFAM structures using existing base pairs as a constraint
+#### re-fold bpRNA-1m RFAM and CRW structures using existing base pairs as a constraint
 This operation is not needed for reproducing figures, but serves to replicate the refolding procedure.

 ```bash